Ramón Laso: Later murders

 The Mossos interrogated Laso several times.
 He was always collaborative and accused Mercedes of lying.
 In one of the interrogations, Laso revealed that Font had called his mother from Morella, Castellón, where Lamas's adult son from a previous marriage lived, and told her to not worry about them, that they were starting a new life together and that Lamas had a new job in a local retirement home.
-Lamas's son later testified that Laso had traveled to Morella and attempted to talk to him, but that he had ignored him.
+Lamas's son later testified that Laso had travelled to Morella and attempted to talk to him, but that he had ignored him.
 Sometime later, "Font" called the offices of the Diari de Tarragona from Morella, stating the same plus the fact that he had left in disgust after discovering that his wife was unfaithful, and requested that the investigation on their disappearance be closed.
 He also sent a fax to the Social Security office to request that his monthly pension be deposited in a new bank account.
 The fax included a copy of Font's National Identity Document (DNI), but the accompanying signature was not his own.
 Laso also tried to usurp the job of Julia Lamas as the building caretaker.

 When GPS and mobile phone tracking showed that Laso had been at the time and place where all the communications had been sent from, the missing persons investigation was reworked as a murder investigation and Laso was arrested as the suspect.
 The Mossos searched Laso's orchard extensively, along with his bar (where he dug a hole in the basement after the disappearances) and the Amposta cemetery where he had worked as an undertaker and his first family was buried.
 GPS showed that he had driven to the cemetery once at 1:30 am, after being in his orchard, but the bodies were never found.
-At Laso's home, the Mossos found Lamas's glasses, a color copy of her DNI, the prepaid mobile phone used to call the Diari, and a crowbar and hoe that tested positive for hemoglobin.
+At Laso's home, the Mossos found Lamas's glasses, a colour copy of her DNI, the prepaid mobile phone used to call the Diari, and a crowbar and hoe that tested positive for haemoglobin.
 However, no usable DNA could be retrieved from the tools for comparison.